ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 > [!primary]
 > Hosted Private Cloud and LDP resources must belong to the same OVHcloud account.
 >
 > You will need to create a Data Logs Stream beforehand.
+And enable the logForwarder as indicated previously.
 >

 #### Via the OVHcloud control panel